-3.1.1 Publications
+3.1 Publications

-Peer-reviewed publications published by one of the oligopoly publishers (Elsevier, Sage, Springer-Nature, Taylor & Francis, Wiley) between 2015 and 2018 were identified using WoS.
+Peer-reviewed publications published by Elsevier, Sage, Springer-Nature, Taylor & Francis, Wiley between 2015 and 2018 were identified using WoS.
 Document types were restricted to articles and reviews, as these include original research findings and other document types are often exempt from APCs.
-Publications were further restricted to include only those with a Digital Object Identifier (DOI) to retrieve their open access status via Unpaywall.
-In order to identify all journal articles controlled by the oligopoly of academic publishers, imprints and/or subsidiary publishing companies were manually assigned to the parent oligopoly company.
+Publications were further restricted to include only those with a Digital Object Identifier (DOI) to retrieve their OA status via Unpaywall.
+In order to identify all journal articles controlled by the five big publishers considered in our study, imprints and/or subsidiary publishing companies were manually assigned to the parent company.
 For example, journals published by Cell Press were assigned to Elsevier, those published by Palgrave Macmillan to Springer-Nature and those published by Holcomb Hathaway to Taylor & Francis.
-A total of 136 imprint publishers were assigned to one of the five oligopoly publishers.
+A total of 136 imprint publishers were assigned to one of the five publishers.

-3.1.2 OA status
+3.2 OA status

 We began data collection using an April 2020 snapshot of the Unpaywall database to obtain the OA status (gold, hybrid, bronze, green, closed) for each DOI in our dataset.
 This paper focuses on hybrid and gold articles only, as they are the ones potentially associated with APC charges.
 We excluded bronze articles, as it is still unclear whether these articles represent full and permanent OA, as they lack a clear Creative Commons license that would allow reuse and includes articles that publishers may only make free to read for a limited amount of time (Costello, 2019; Piwowar et al., 2018).
-We therefore suspect that no APCs were paid for bronze articles, which is why we excluded these from our study.
-However, it might be possible that APCs were paid for bronze articles in which case our study would significantly underestimate the total amount of APCs paid, particularly for hybrid articles.
-Combining data from WoS and Unpaywall, we identified the number of hybrid and gold OA articles, per journal and year.
+We therefore assumed that no APCs were paid for bronze articles and excluded these from our study.
+Combining data from WoS and Unpaywall, we identified the number of hybrid and gold OA articles per journal and year.
 We later updated the OA status information using a March 2022 snapshot of Unpaywall.
-We noted a significant decrease in the number of hybrid publications, particularly for Elsevier, and thus lower overall APC revenues than we reported in preliminary findings (Butler et al., 2022a; Haustein & Butler, 2022).
-A private conversation with Jason Priem at OurResearch confirmed that Unpaywall's algorithm to distinguish between hybrid and bronze OA improved between these snapshots, particularly for Elsevier, which uses its own license for bronze articles, which initially led to a false classification of bronze as hybrid articles.
+We noted a significant decrease in the number of hybrid publications, particularly for Elsevier, and thus lower overall APC revenues than we reported in preliminary findings (Butler et al., 2022b; Haustein & Butler, 2022).
+A private conversation with

+Jason Priem at OurResearch confirmed that Unpaywall's algorithm to distinguish between hybrid and bronze OA improved between these snapshots, particularly for Elsevier, which uses its own license for bronze articles, which initially led to a false classification of bronze as hybrid articles.
 Therefore, we assume that the algorithms Unpaywall uses to determine OA status, particularly the differentiation between hybrid and bronze, has improved between April 2020 and March 2022 and that the more recent data is more accurate.
 For an analysis of changes in Unpaywall statuses over time see Sanford (2022).

-3.1.3 Journals and article processing charges (APCs)
+3.3 Journals and article processing charges (APCs)

 We identified APC list prices for each combination of journal and publication year with at least one gold or hybrid article.
-Due to annual increases, it was important to identify the APC per publication year and not use current prices for articles published between 2015 and 2018, whenever possible.
-For example, in 2015 Wiley charged an APC of \$3,000 for publishing a hybrid article in the journal Developmental Science, while the current (September 2022) price is \$3,900.
-Using the current APC would overestimate the fees paid in 2015 by 30%.
-Although current APCs are much easier to retrieve from journal websites and/or price lists released by publishers, we therefore argue that Zhang et al. (2022), who use current APCs from December 2021 for papers published between 2015 and 2020, overestimate actual fees paid.
+Due to annual increases, it was important to identify the APC per publication year and not use current fees for articles published between 2015 and 2018 whenever possible.
+For example, in 2015, Wiley charged an APC of \$3,000 for publishing a hybrid article in the journal Developmental Science, while the current (April 2023) fee is \$4,020.
+Using the current APC would overestimate the fees paid in 2015 by 34%.
+Although current APCs are much easier to retrieve from journal websites and/or price lists released by publishers, we argue that such an approach could result in overestimating the actual fees, as done by Zhang et al. (2022).